leesolway/aa-opcalendar/README.md

-opcalendar basic_access | Can view the calendar page. opcalendar view_public | Can view events with public visibility. opcalendar view_member | Can view events with member only visibility. opcalendar create_event | Can create events.
+opcalendar basic_access | Can view the calendar page. opcalendar view_public | Can view events with public visibility. opcalendar view_member | Can view events with member only visibility. opcalendar view_ingame | Can view events that have been imported from the ingame calendars add_ingame_calendar_owner | Can add feeds for ingame calendar events opcalendar create_event | Can create events.

 ## Usage